We care passionately about every customer we help

 Well, it’s popular in many countries as an alternative to our leasehold system.
 The Unit Owner owns the Unit outright, so there is no lease term to diminish and no landlord to threaten forfeiture for rent arrears or breach – sounds great for Unit Owners!

 The common areas of the site will be registered to and owned by a Commonhold Association of which the Unit Holders are members/shareholders.

 At the time of purchase of a Unit on a Commonhold Development the Unit Holder will sign up to a Commonhold Community Statement the content of which will be determined by statue and supplemented by “LOCAL RULES”.
 All Unit Holders are required to sign up to the Commonhold Community Statement.
 The Statement will contain regulations and obligations similar to those you may see in a modern lease.
 The Statement will determine obligations on the part of the Commonhold Association – insurance maintenance etc and those on the part of the Unit Holder – contributions towards maintenance costs and observance of regulations governing the day to day use of the Unit.
 The Local Rules are voted for by the Unit Holders and can be subject to change but subject to a majority vote.

-The proposals indicate the likelihood that individual blocks within an estate can have a different Community Statements to address unfairness in the calculation of service charges in situations where one block within an estate may be larger or have the benefit of apparatus not in another – lifts would be a good example.
-Thus one Commonhold Development comprising 5 blocks could have 5 difference Community Statements.
+The proposals indicate the likelihood that individual blocks within an estate can have different Community Statements to address unfairness in the calculation of service charges in situations where one block within an estate may be larger or have the benefit of apparatus not in another – lifts would be a good example and is an old favourite to be disputed under the leasehold system and service charges!
+So, one Commonhold Development comprising of 5 blocks could have 5 different Community Statements.

-Forfeiture will become a thing of the past.
+Forfeiture would become a thing of the past.